fran-martinez/bio_ner_bert/README.md

 from `transformers` library implementation is not compatible with `pytorch-lr-finder`.
 For this reason, I have created [`BertForTokenClassificationCustom`](https://github.com/fran-martinez/bio_ner_bert/blob/master/nn_utils/neural_architectures.py) class which is a subclass of `torch.nn.Module`.
 It instantiates `BertForTokenClassification` and changes the output given by the `forward` method in order to make BERT compatible with `pytorch-lr-finder`.
+In other words, the output is reshaped to be directly compatible with `nn.module.CrossEntropyLoss` (`batch_size, num_classes, sequence_len`).
 I have mimicked the way of loading the model to be the same as the BERT from `transformers`:

 ````python
 from nn_utils.neural_architectures import BertForTokenClassificationCustom